 A summary of current felony disenfranchisement policies and legislative advocacy in Virginia.

-Virginia’s disenfranchisement provision dates to the nineteenth century, and advocates have worked for a number of years to urge Virginia governors to exercise their executive authority to restore voting rights.
-The Brennan Center was among those who urged to Governors Mark Warner (2005), Tim Kaine (2009), and Robert McDonnell (2010) to do so.
+Virginia’s disenfranchisement provision dates to the nineteenth century, and advocates have worked for years, urging Virginia governors to exercise their executive authority to restore voting rights.
+The Brennan Center was among those who urged Governors Mark Warner (2005), Tim Kaine (2009), and Robert McDonnell (2010) to do so.

-Rights restoration gained momentum in 2013, when then-Gov. McDonnell ended Virginia’s policy of the permanently disenfranchising all citizens with felony convictions.
-His action automated rights restoration for people completing sentences (including payment of any fines, fees, and restitution) for convictions classified as non-violent, though it required that each person receive an individualized rights restoration certificate before registering to vote.
+In May 2013, rights restoration gained momentum when then-Gov. McDonnell ended Virginia’s policy of permanently disenfranchising all citizens with felony convictions.
+His action automated rights restoration for people completing sentences (including payment of any fines, fees, and restitution) for convictions classified as non-violent and eliminated their two-year waiting period, though it required that each person receive an individualized rights restoration certificate before registering to vote.

 Materials on 2016 Executive Orders and Howell v.
 McAuliffe Case

 - Court Order (Denial of Contempt Motion) (Sept.
 15, 2016)

 - Response to Petitioners' Motion for an Order to Show Cause, McAuliffe et al., (Sept.
 12, 2016)